 My story is sometimes dark, sometimes angsty, sometimes fluff, sometimes light, having many facets to it.
 E/C pairing, based on characters in movie.
 All characters have both good and bad traits and have to grow and learn.
 Some sensuality.
 M rated for a few chapters.
 All usual disclaimers apply – I don't own the Phantom, the music, etc, though all original songs are mine.

-With her heart pounding, Christine halted on the path.
-Stunned, she glanced over her shoulder then fully turned to look behind her.
+Her heart pounding, Christine halted on the path.
+Stunned, she glanced over her shoulder then turned to look behind her.

 The statuaries that crowned the cold graves returned her searching stare, their eyes gray, vacant.
 The tall iron gates remained closed, as she had left them.
 Once more the burgeoning flicker of hope died within her.
 Once more she'd only imagined her deepest desire.